jump-dev/MathOptInterface.jl/src/FileFormats/NL/README.md

  0 0	# max name lengths: constraints, variables
  0 0 0 0 0	# common exprs: b,c,o,c1,o1
 ```
-This looks better!
+This looks better.
 There are two nonlinear variables in the constraints, one in
 the objective, and one that appears in both.

 So what is going on with `nlvo`?

 The answer is that despite all claims to the contrary, it does not represent the
-number of nonlinear variables that appear in the objective!
+number of nonlinear variables that appear in the objective.

 If all variables that appear nonlinearly in the objective also appear in a
 constraint, then `nlvo = nlvb`, and we can interpret the table as usual.